-Identify products that can help with your particular issues.
-If one member of the couple is a hot sleeper, try cooling products, or split your king into two twins, giving the warmer sleeper a mattress with cooling technology.
-If one member snores, opt for ear plugs or look into products to help the noisy sleeper.
+For example, if one member of the couple is a hot sleeper, try cooling products, or try sleeping on a "split king," where a king-sized bed is really made from two twins pushed together.
+The warmer sleeper can opt for a mattress with cooling technology.
+If one member snores, opt for ear plugs or look into products to help lessen the snoring.

-Alternatively, opt for a mattress designed with motion isolation technology.
-This type of sleeper is engineered to minimize the wave of movement caused by either of you sitting on the edge, laying down, or making another major motion.
+If your overnight awakenings are caused by tossing and turning or a partner who gets in and out of bed, opt for a mattress designed with motion isolation technology.
+This type of mattress is engineered to minimize the wave of movement caused by either of you sitting on the edge, laying down, or making another major motion.
 It’s usually accomplished with a mixture of memory foam and coils that are wrapped individually, but could be all foam or a traditional mattress with coils linked strategically by wires.

-When those don’t work, it may be time to call it quits — for a quiet nine hours out of 24.
+If those don’t work, it may be time to look into a sleep divorce — for a quiet nine hours out of 24.

 “A sleep divorce doesn’t imply that you’re never returning,” Breus emphasizes, addressing most couples’ fears around the terminology.
 “It doesn’t mean you want to be divorced.
 It’s about alternative sleep schedules in a sleep environment that allows you to perform in the way you need to.”

-Discussing sex is an equally important part of the conversation, so don’t leave that out.
-Medalie advises addressing how sex needn’t be right before shut-eye.
+Discussing sex is an important part of the conversation about a sleep divorce, so Medalie advises addressing how sex will fit into your new setup.
 “Suggest that you’ll come wake your partner up in bed in the morning, or you can schedule time.
 Make sure sex doesn’t take a back seat just because you’re sleeping separately.”

 “I think there’s sleep time, and there’s intimate time,” says Amy Ranew, an Apopka, Florida, stay-at-home-mom whose husband, Jason, headed to the guest room regularly when she was nursing newborns.
 “I’m not sure I’d be OK with separate rooms forever,” she says, “but I’ll admit that I do sleep better when I don’t have his tossing and turning, which wakes me up.”